Mythopoeia: In music

 The Progressive rock group Magma sets their songs around a musical space opera for more than fifteen albums, centering around fictional planet Kobaïa.
 Over the course of their first album, the band tells the story of a group of people fleeing a doomed Earth to settle on Kobaïa, where they create a spiritual utopia.
 Subsequently, conflict arises when the Kobaïans – descendants of the original colonists – encounter other Earth refugees.
 Later albums tell different stories set in more ancient times on Earth, as precursors to the later Kobaïan cycle.
-All of Magma's albums are sung in the constructed language known as Kobaïan, which was constructed by frontman and baterist Christian Vander because "French just wasn't expressive enough.
+All of Magma's albums are sung in the constructed language known as Kobaïan, which was constructed by frontman and drummer Christian Vander because "French just wasn't expressive enough.
 Either for the story or for the sound of the music".
-Kobaïan is untraslated (the only song in English is the title track of Kobaïa, telling a story of refugees fleeing a future Earth and settling on Kobaïa), and understanding the epic of Kobaïa centers around feeling the lyrics, a limited translation of key vocabulary and clues left in the albums' liner notes.
+Kobaïan is untranslated (the only song in English is the title track of Kobaïa, telling a story of refugees fleeing a future Earth and settling on Kobaïa), and understanding the epic of Kobaïa centers around feeling the lyrics, a limited translation of key vocabulary and clues left in the albums' liner notes.

-Many releases of the neo-psychedelic group King Gizzard & the Lizard Wizard share lyrical themes and feature characters that form a recurring cast, which appear at their lyrics, Music videos and Album covers.
+Many releases of the psychedelic rock group King Gizzard & the Lizard Wizard share lyrical themes and feature characters that form a recurring cast, which appear at their lyrics, Music videos and Album covers.
 The band tell stories of "gamblers, cowboys, Australian Rules footballers, people-vultures, Balrogs, lightning gods, flesh-eating beasts, sages and space-faring eco rebels", many hinting part of a larger connected universe and shared storyline.
 Members of r/KGATLW, a subreddit dedicated to the band, popularised the term "Gizzverse" to describe the overarching narrative of their discography, about which many theories have been propagated.
 In a 2017 interview, Stu Mackenzie confirmed that the band's releases are all connected, saying, "They all exist in this parallel universe and they may be from different times and different places but they all can co-exist in a meaningful way".